Aberdeen Dad Vail Regatta

 Those driving should head towards Kelly Drive in Fairmount Park.
 The road will be closed for the event, but cars will be directed through the park and to remote lots (which charge a nominal parking fee), where free shuttles will pick up and drop off every 15-20 minutes.
 The event is also easily accessible by bike

-Kelly Drive is closed during the regatta, so you’ll need to park near Boathouse Row or the Art Museum and take a shuttle bus to and from the grandstands — good news for tailgaters.
+Kelly Drive is closed during the regatta, so you’ll need to park near Boathouse Row or the Art Museum and take the shuttle bus.
+(That’s good news for tailgaters.)

-Boathouse Row, a serious of Victorian boathouses located along the southern end of Kelly Drive, just north of the Philadelphia Museum of Art.
+Check out Boathouse Row, a series of Victorian boathouses located along the southern end of Kelly Drive, just north of the Philadelphia Museum of Art.

 The Dad Vail is great for picnicking — so pack up your basket and spend a gorgeous spring day along the banks of the Schuylkill River.